 Yes, Rinvoq works by suppressing (decreasing the activity of) your immune system.
 This is why the drug is known as an immunosuppressant.

-Reducing the activity of your immune system can help reduce inflammation (damage and swelling) and relieve symptoms of your condition.
-But having a suppressed immune system also increases your risk for infections, including serious infections.
+Reducing the activity of your immune system can help reduce inflammation and relieve symptoms of your condition.
+However, having a suppressed immune system also increases your risk of infections, including serious infections.
 (See “Side effect specifics” below for details about possible infections while taking Rinvoq.)

-Because of this risk for infections, you’ll need to avoid getting live vaccines while taking Rinvoq.
-Live vaccines contain a small amount of a live germ or virus.
-This is unlike inactive vaccines, which don’t contain any live virus.
+Because of this risk of infections, you’ll need to avoid getting live vaccines right before starting Rinvoq and while taking the drug.
+Live vaccines contain a small amount of a live virus or bacterium.
+This is unlike inactive vaccines, which don’t contain any live virus or bacterium.

 Examples of live vaccines that you should avoid while you’re taking Rinvoq include those for:

-If you have further questions about Rinvoq and how it affects your immune system, talk with your doctor.
+If you have more questions about Rinvoq and how it affects your immune system, talk with your doctor.

 Does Rinvoq make you tired?